About Energy Choice

 - Medium Nonresidential - Those consuming more than 200 Mcf per year and up to 500 Mcf of gas per year.

 - Large Nonresidential - Those consuming more than 500 Mcf of gas or more per year.

 Many communities in Northeast Ohio have formed an aggregation called the Northeast Ohio Public Energy Council (NOPEC).
 NOPEC is the largest such aggregation group in the United States.

 The New York Mercantile Exchange (NYMEX) is a public market on which commodities, including natural gas, are bought and sold.
 Buyers purchase futures contracts on the NYMEX for natural gas that will be delivered at a later date.
 The month-end settlement price for the coming month's futures contract is the basis for the SSO and SCO rates.

 Percentage of Income Payment Plan (PIPP) is a low-income payment assistance plan sponsored by Dominion Energy Ohio in accordance with PUCO rules.
-This program is administered by the Ohio Development Services Administration.
+This program is administered by the Ohio Development Services Agency and Dominion Energy Ohio.

 The Public Utilities Commission of Ohio (PUCO) affects nearly every household in Ohio.
 The PUCO regulates providers of all kinds of utility services, including electric and natural gas companies.

 A natural gas service provided to any location where the use is primarily of a domestic nature.

 When natural gas is purchased from a competitive retail natural gas supplier, the natural gas cost billed is subject to Ohio sales or use tax.
 Because sales tax rates vary by county throughout Ohio, sales tax is not included in the supplier's total rate on the PUCO's Apples to Apples chart.